peterussell/peterussell.github.io_old/_posts/2015-11-04-Life-Before-30-Education.md

 I've noticed a common trait shared by most people I admire is a penchant for reading - there must be something to it.
 Instead of pursuing any in-depth analysis (in large part due to laziness) I figured I'd just start reading more and see how it works out.
 And I like reading.
 It's sexy.

-It also seems like a good excuse to spend less quality time with the TV (although I don't watch a whole heap anyway and tend to glaze of when Game of Thrones talk begins).
+It also seems like a good excuse to spend less quality time with the TV (although I don't watch a whole heap anyway and tend to glaze over when Game of Thrones talk begins).
 Now there's a good excuse: 'Sorry, got 16 books that need reading'.

 I don't have a reading list per se, but imagine it'll be a mix of fiction and non-fiction.
 So far I've finished [So Good They Can't Ignore You][sgtciy] by Cal Newport, and [Forever Flying][forever-flying], a biography about the legendary pilot Bob Hoover (my really-cool mum got me a signed copy).
 I'm currently involved with [Catch-22][catch-22] by Joseph Heller, which I've wanted to read for ages.
 See, the plan works!